In Ayodhya, city police turns smart with e-police app, can apply for leave online

 The Ayodhya police has introduced an electronic leave management system for sub-inspectors and constables, who can now apply for leave through the Smart E-Police application and do not have to produce themselves before any officer for getting the leaves.

-Talking to PTI, the Ayodhya SSP said: "Any sub-inspector or constable can apply for leave through this app and it will be immediately attended by the police office."
+Talking to PTI, the Ayodhya SSP said: "Any sub-inspector or constable can apply for leave through this app and it will be immediately attended by the police officer."
 When a leave application will be loaded, the app will show the applicant's leave history and presence of force in the applicant's police station or unit of posting.

 Govt sets up dedicated desk to look after Ayodhya verdict related matters

-Accordingly, the police office will sanction the leave, the officer said.
+Accordingly, the police officer will sanction the leave, the officer said.
 "When I took charge of the district, I came across a constable who was running from the SHO (station house officer) to the CO (circle officer), to the Additional SP and then came to me in the evening.
 His mother had expired last night and, for almost 24 hours, he was running here and there for the leave," the SSP said.

 On the app, if any applicant needs an urgent leave, then he will enter the emergency option and the application will show 'emergency'.
 "Now, I hope that type of situation will not be faced by any police personnel, the SSP added.